List of non-video game media featuring Mario: The Super Mario Galaxy Movie (2026)

 On March 10, 2024, as part of Mario Day celebrations, Miyamoto and Meledandri officially announced "a new Super Mario Bros. movie", along with a release date of April 3, 2026 in the United States and more dates throughout April for other territories.
 Horvath, Jelenic and Fogel will return as co-directors and screenwriter respectively; Meledandri stated that Illumination's team was in the process of storyboarding and "developing set designs for new environments."
+The film stars Pratt, Joy, Day, Black, Michael Key and Richardson reprising their roles joined by the voices of Benny Safdie as Bowser Jr., Brie Larson as Princess Rosalina, Donald Glover as Yoshi, Issa Rae as the Honey Queen, Luis Guzmán as Wart, and Glen Powell as Fox McCloud.

+The film features Mario and his friends going on a journey to save the Galaxy from Bowser and his son Bowser Jr..

 In October 2024, Keegan-Michael Key teased that the sequel will be "broader in scope" and feature "new folks and old favorites and some folks that [he thinks] are really deep cuts".
 On May 13, 2025, the name of the sequel was revealed as Super Mario World in a press release released by NBCUniversal.
 Later in September 2025, the name was confirmed to be The Super Mario Galaxy Movie.
+The film was released in the United States on April 1, 2026.